 Before this act took affect, “If the value of your house declined, and your bank or lender forgave a portion of your mortgage, the tax code treated the amount forgiven as income that can be taxed.”
 According to “The Mortgage Forgiveness Debt Relief Act of 2007” if you sell your home by December 20th, 2010, the loss the lender takes may not be considered taxable income by the IRS.

-The IRSoften gets involved with short sales because they are seen as a relief of debt and may be treated as income.
+The IRS often gets involved with Las Vegas Short Sales because they are seen as a relief of debt and may be treated as income.
 Please check with your tax professional and let them know about “The Mortgage Forgiveness Debt Relief Act of 2007.”
-You will need a tax adviser who is proficient with the ramifications surrounding a short sales, and we encourage all of our clients to see competent tax and legal advice.
+You will need a tax adviser who is proficient with the ramifications surrounding a Las Vegas Short Sales, and we encourage all of our clients to see competent tax and legal advice.
 What type of paperwork do I need?
 The lender will require a view of the financial package that usually includes:

 - (2) Months’ bank statements